Angers: Administration

 Angers received its communal charter from Louis XI in February 1475, but free elections for the mayor and aldermen were not guaranteed before 1484, following a decision by Charles VIII.
 Since then, 75 successive mayors have governed Angers.

 Until the Second World War, Angers was mainly governed by centrist and republican mayors.
 From 1977 until 2014, all the successive mayors were members of the Socialist Party, whereas the Maine-et-Loire department has always been governed by moderate right-wing parties.
 The current mayor (as at May 2023) is Jean-Marc Verchère.

 Angers is divided into eight cantons; most of them include parts of Angers plus some surrounding communes.
 These cantons are not administrative entities and only serve to elect the members of the department council.
 The INSEE, the French institute for statistics, divides the commune of Angers into twelve sectors.
 Depending on their social and economic issues, some of them can have priority for financial assistance and urban regeneration.
 In Angers, five are considered as priority sectors, three as sensitive urban areas, and one as an urban free zone.

 Being the chef-lieu of Maine-et-Loire, Angers is the seat of a prefecture.
 It is also the seat of a Court of Appeal and of several regional or local institutes, concerning for example, customs, education or science.
 Angers also has several other courts of justice as well as a prison.

 Demographics

-In 2017, Angers had 152,960 inhabitants, 1.2% more than ten years before.
-It is the 18th most populated commune in France.
-In 2018, the urban area (unité urbaine), which encompasses Angers plus eleven surrounding communes (243.3 km2 in total), had 242,613 inhabitants.
-The metropolitan area (aire d'attraction) included in 2018 81 communes, 432,939 inhabitants and 2419 km2.
-The Angers Loire Métropole, an economic and political association of communes, includes 29 communes and around 313,000 inhabitants.
+Angers is the 18th most populated commune in France.
+In 2022, the urban area (unité urbaine), which encompasses Angers plus eleven surrounding communes (243.3 km2 in total), had 250,031 inhabitants.
+The metropolitan area (aire d'attraction) included in 2022 81 communes, 443,887 inhabitants and 2419 km2.
+The Angers Loire Métropole, an economic and political association of communes, includes 29 communes and around 309,000 inhabitants.

-The population of Angers is relatively young, with 46% of the population being younger than 30 and 22% of residents over 60 years old.
+The population of Angers is relatively young, with 38% of the population being younger than 25 and 18% of residents over 65 years old.
 This is partially explained by the presence of two universities, 21.0% of the population between 15 and 64 being pupils and students in 2017.